microsoft/fast/sites/website/src/docs/design-systems/fast-frame.md

 :::important

-At present, there is a minor typing bug across all the style functions, so you will need to cast the second argument as follows `${buttonStyles(ctx, def as any)}`.
+At present, there is a minor typing bug across all the style and template functions, so you will need to cast the second argument as follows `${buttonStyles(ctx, def as any)}`.
 This issue will be fixed in an upcoming release.

 :::
 ```